stefanycos/aws-step-functions-demo/README.md

 - All Required Roles
 - Lambdas (with a simple code that can be available for edition in lambda console)

-Once the stack is created the URL to call the API Gateway will be provided at Cloudformation Outouts tab **Important:** after performing your tests don't forget to clean up your environment deleting the stack created.
+Once the stack is created the URL to call the API Gateway will be provided at Cloudformation Outputs tab. <\br>
+**Important:** after performing your tests don't forget to clean up your environment deleting the stack created.